 Recipe Tips

-- Simmer the sauce: Let the tomato sauce simmer for at least 5 minutes to thicken and develop its flavors.
-Taste and adjust the seasoning with salt, pepper, and more spices if needed.
+- Simmer the sauce: Let it cook at least 5 minutes to thicken and deepen the flavor.

 Quick Tip